Jikku80/FishWorld/README.md

 # nodejs-mysql
-it was made with pug template and mysql - product shop
+This Fish Store was made with pug template For the frontend, Nodejs For the backend and mysql for the database - Fish Store